 - Verify that the code under test behaves as expected.

-Once your test case is written, you can run it using the Selenium WebDriver.
+Once your test case is written, you can run it using the WebDriver.
 Open your browser and go to the page where your test is located.
 Then, enter your test case into the browser's address bar and press "Enter."
 Your Unit Test should automatically run, and you will be able to see if the code under test behaved as expected.

 If you seem to be having any issue with a specific unit of code or need help troubleshooting a bug in your code, many online resources can help.
 Some useful resources include: